sniddy-ch/sniddy-website/src/content/posts/seminar2.md

 draft: false
 ---

-Our next online seminar will feature **Nicolas Banholzer** on Friday, March 13th 2026, 1–2pm
+Our next online seminar will feature **Nicolas Banholzer** from the University of Copenhagen on Friday, March 13th 2026, 1–2pm

 ![image](public/images/fox.png)